 When needing to lose extra pounds, another painless dieting trick that always helps is to keep a supply of frozen mixed vegetables and other frozen vegetables like green beans, cauliflower, broccoli in your freezer.
 You can throw these in casseroles to stretch the amount of meat that you’ll be eating or just to load your plate when serving over main dish entrees.

-I hope that you have success with these easy dieting strategies because you don’t need to carry those extra pounds.
+I hope that you have success with these painless dieting tips because you don’t need to carry those extra pounds.